 There are three main components in your spine.

 1. Bones and Discs

 3. Muscles and Ligaments

 Your spine is slightly S-shaped.
 These curves of the spine function as a coiled spring which helps in maintaining balance of the body, absorbing shock and allowing proper movement.

-Your spine is devided into 5 different regions
+Your spine is divided into 5 different regions.

 2. Thoracic region- This thoracic spine region comprises 12 vertebrae from T1 to T12 and constitutes your Upper back.
 The thoracic spine region is attached to the rib cage and is responsible for protecting the different organs present in the chest region.
 This region has a very limited range of motion.

 3. Lumbar region- The lumbar region of spine consists of 5 large sized vertebrae from L1 to L7.
 These make up the lower back of our body.
 The lumbar region of spine plays a very vital role as it bears almost the entire weight of the upper body.
 Most of the spine problems occur in this region.

 4. Sacral region- In the sacral region of the spine, there are 5 vertebrae.
 These five vertebrae are fused together to form a bony sacrum.
 This sacrum inconjugation with the hip bones forms a Pelvic Girdle.
 The pelvic girdle is butterfly-shaped and protects the pelvic organs.